gauntface/gaunt.dev/content/blog/2020/static-site-hosting-on-aws.md

 ---
 title: "Continuous Deployment with AWS and GitHub Actions"
-excerpt: "Continuous deployment with AWS and GitHub Actions is fairly easy to set up and use."
+description: "Continuous deployment with AWS and GitHub Actions is fairly easy to set up and use."
 mainImage: "/images/blog/2020/2020-04-05/clouds.jpg"
 mainImageAlt: "Clouds over a flourescent blue sea"